stellojs/stello/README.md

 will convert markdown to html.

-After running `stello init` you will notice a number of `index-*.hbs` files in the new `src` folder.
-These are you template files which Trello cards, lists, and boards get mapped through.
+After running `stello init` you will notice a number of `index-*.hbs` files in the new `./src` folder.
+These are your template files which Trello cards, lists, and boards get mapped through.
 The generated files will be given a name that includes the item's position and sluggified name.
 By default we generate `html` files but if a different extension is preffered, e.g. `.md`, just include that extension in the template file name.
-For example: `index.md.hbs`; Stello strips away the `.hbs` then assumes whatever extension remains.
+For example: `index-card.md.hbs`; Stello strips away the `.hbs` then assumes whatever extension remains.

-In `src/helpers` you will find a number of `.js` files which define the handle bars helpers available to you at runtime.
+In `./src/helpers` you will find a number of `.js` files which define the handlebars helpers available to you at runtime.
 Each file should export a function with returns a valid helper.
 The function will be passed references to arrays containing all board cards and all board lists, useful for working in a context other than the top level.